marcelluethi/statismo-shaperegistration/README.md

 ```
 This build a Gaussian Process model with the name femurmodel.h5, where a Gaussian Kernel of bandwith 50 and scale 50 is approximated using 100 basis functions
 (see the [paper](http://gravis.cs.unibas.ch/publications/2013/MLMI-Luethi_etal-2013.pdf) for details.)
-The model and the variations can be visualized using the [statismo modelviewer](http://statismo.cs.unibas.ch/statismo-ui.jar).
+The model variations can be visualized using the [statismo modelviewer](http://statismo.cs.unibas.ch/statismo-ui.jar).

 In the next step, the model is fitted (registered) with the target shape.